1ance-301/1ance-301/README.md

 📍 Middlebury, IN

-👨🏼‍🎓 I have graduated Butler University Bootcamp.
-I am looking for employment, and currently doing freelance work.
+👨🏼‍🎓 I am currently doing freelance work specilizing in Shopify development.
+I am open to employment to further my knowledge of coding and take it to the next level.
+I am a taking a online course at Freemote.

 Technologies that I know:
 - CSS